 Investor relations and public relations officers enable successful communication of the chair of the supervisory board both internally and externally

 Supervisory board chairs are relevant communicators for companies.
-The supervisory board’s disclosure obligations directed at external stakeholders have long been fully embedded in the company’s regular communications.
+The supervisory board’s disclosure obligations have long been fully embedded in the company’s regular communications.
 But what about investor dialogue or voluntary communication with the media?

 Clear responsibilities result in a closer exchange between the relevant parties involved and an overall better (internal) supply of information to supervisory board chairs.
 This can lead to more professionalized communication by the chair of the supervisory board.
 Supervisory board chairs and communications officers perceive a close and trustworthy alignment as positive and beneficial for both sides.